nodekit-io/nodekit/README.md

 Make sure you have Node.js installed (between v4 and v6).

-Optimal: nstall Node.js version 6.7 or later and npm 3.10 or later using nvm
+Optimal: install Node.js version 6.7 or later and npm 3.10 or later using nvm

 ``` bash
 npm install -g nodekit